 Zoë Mc Pherson⤬

-Zoë Mc Pherson is an interdisciplinary artist based in Brussels whose kaleidoscopic output channels a myriad of sources and research including Inuit culture, hybridity, Kurdish feminism, Vodun polyrhythms and the practice of Cat's Cradle.
+Zoë Mc Pherson is an interdisciplinary artist based whose kaleidoscopic output channels a myriad of sources and research including Inuit culture, hybridity, Kurdish feminism, Vodun polyrhythms and the practice of Cat's Cradle.

 'Traditional Inuit culture meets techno-futurism in this beguiling audio-visual explosion' — NOWNESS